cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 06.md

 ## Principles of experimental design

-**Independent variable (or factor)**: The variable that can be manipulated ; it does not depend on other variables being measured.
+**Independent variable (or factor)**: A variable that can be manipulated; it does not depend on other variables being measured.
 Often displayed on the x-axis.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDU3NjQzNjYsLTUyODYzNTAwMl19
+eyJoaXN0b3J5IjpbLTMyNDI1MjY5NCwtNTI4NjM1MDAyXX0=
 -->